-According to the MFA, the Sons of Liberty Bowl has been called one of the nation’s most treasured historical artifacts, next to the Declaration of Independence and the Constitution.
-It honors 92 representatives who protested the Townshend Acts of 1767, which taxed tea, paper, glass, and other commodities imported from England.
-It’s also part of the extensive collection of silver pieces crafted by Paul Revere.
+According to the MFA, the Sons of Liberty Bowl has been called one of the nation’s most treasured historical artefacts – up there with the Declaration of Independence and the Constitution.
+Crafted by Paul Revere, it honors the 92 representatives who protested the Townshend Acts of 1767, which taxed tea, paper, glass and other commodities imported from England.

-Estimated to be painted around 1843, Philip Harry’s Tremont Street, Boston depicts one of the busiest streets in the city.
-Today, it connects multiple neighborhoods of the city, running from Government Center to the South End.
-Historic maps of Boston date the origins of Tremont Street back to at least 1775, and it is still a well-known landmark in the city.
-Originally from New Brunswick, Canada, Philip Harry painted a number of scenes and landscapes of his hometown and throughout New England.
+Estimated to have been painted around 1843, Philip Harry’s Tremont Street, Boston portrays one of the busiest streets in the city.
+Today, it connects multiple neighborhoods, running from Government Center to the South End, but historic maps of Boston date the origins of Tremont Street back to at least 1775.
+British-born artist Philip Harry’s work frequently featured street scenes and landscapes from throughout New England.

-Painter Louis Novak completed this work in 1942, and the scene is fairly similar to what still exists today.
+Although Louis Novak’s painting Park and Tremont Streets was completed in 1942, the perspective looks remarkably similar to the Downtown Boston of today.
 The station entrances pictured were erected in 1897, making Park Street one of the oldest subway stations not only in Boston but also the country.
-Also featured is the Park Street Church, a 200-year-old landmark of Downtown Boston.
-Finally, Novak features the Parker House Hotel, before its name change, the birthplace of the much-loved Boston Creme Pie.
+The Park Street Church, a 200-year-old landmark, is prominent in red brick.
+Finally, Novak features the Parker House Hotel – birthplace of the much-loved boston cream pie.